ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 For the purpose of fulfilling the mandatory requirements of the miniCEX, it is expected that the physical examination will be a thorough and complete assessment of the relevant system.
 See [Physical Exam Reference](https://www.acrrm.org.au/resources/assessment/handbooks-guides) for guidance on the standard expected for physical assessment.

-The miniCEX form, patient consent proforma and Physical Exam Reference are available on the [Assessment Resources](https://www.acrrm.org.au/resources/assessment/forms) webpage.
+The MiniCEX form, patient consent proforma and Physical Exam Reference are available on the [Assessment Resources](https://www.acrrm.org.au/resources/assessment/forms) webpage.

 ### Roles and responsibilities

 ***Candidate***

-The candidate is responsible for ensuring that they meet the mandatory requirements for miniCEX.
-A candidate must ensure that completed miniCEX forms are provided to their training organisation.
-It is also strongly recommended that a copy is uploaded to their College dashboard.
+The candidate is responsible for ensuring that they meet the mandatory requirements for MiniCEX.
+A candidate must ensure that completed MiniCEX forms are provided to the College.

 ***Assessor***

-The assessor observes and scores consultation using ACRRM miniCEX form.
+The assessor observes and scores consultation using ACRRM MiniCEX form.
 The assessor provides oral and written feedback to the candidate.
-The completed form is given to the candidate and a copy submitted to the training organisation.
+The completed form is given to the candidate and a copy submitted to the College Training team via the supervisor.

-***Training organisation***

-The training organisation is responsible for reviewing the completed miniCEX forms and ensuring that any concerns are identified and addressed.

-The training organisation monitors that mandatory requirements are met, and that the College is provided with a copy of completed miniCEX forms.

 ## Multi-Source Feedback

 ### Introduction

-The Multi-Source Feedback (MSF) is a recognised, valid and reliable method of assessing interpersonal and professional behaviour, development and clinical skills.
+The Multi-Source Feedback (MSF) is used widely in a range of professions.
+The College includes MSF in the assessment program as a valid and reliable method of assessing interpersonal and professional behaviour, development and clinical skills.

-All candidates must complete MSF for CGT.
+All candidates must complete the MSF assessment during core generalist training.
 The assessment must be undertaken in a post accredited by the College for CGT.
-MSF cannot be undertaken in a post that is recognised for CGT but not accredited by the College, these include posts accredited by a Postgraduate Medical Council or other specialist colleges.
+MSF cannot be undertaken in a post that may be recognised for CGT but not accredited by the College, these include posts accredited by a Postgraduate Medical Council or other Specialist Medical Colleges.

 ### Requirements

-Candidates are required to demonstrate ‘satisfactory completion’ of at least one MSF.
+Candidates are required to demonstrate ‘satisfactory completion’ of at least one (1) MSF.

 Satisfactory completion requires submission of: